- My LS

 End of transition period guidance: taking of evidence

-The Hague Convention of 18 March 1970 on the taking of evidence abroad in civil or commercial matters (evidence convention) will instead become applicable between the UK and those EU member states that are part of the convention.
+The Hague Convention of 18 March 1970 on the taking of evidence abroad in civil or commercial matters (evidence convention) has instead become applicable between the UK and those EU member states that are part of the convention.

 The exceptions where the convention does not apply are:

 Where the convention is not applicable, letters rogatory will have to be sent to the national courts via diplomatic channels.

 Hague Convention on the taking of evidence abroad

 The UK acceded to the evidence convention in 1976.

 The evidence convention establishes methods of co-operation for the taking of evidence abroad in civil or commercial matters, between parties via letters of request (Articles 1 to 14), and diplomatic or consular agents and Commissioners (Articles 15 to 22).

 Under Article 12, the execution of a letter of request can be refused if either: